sashadev-sky/ADT-Guide/README.md

 ### API
 - `push(el)`: adds an element to the top of the Stack
-- `pop`: removes the top in the Stack and returns it
+- `pop`: removes the top element in the Stack and returns it
 - `peek`: returns the top element in the Stack

 ### Implementations: